-The odds are, that if you’re a freshman sitting in your college’s welcome orientation, when the chancellor or president tells you to “look to you left and look to your right,” that you are looking at women.
-The male to female ratio that varies from campus to campus is not only a pain point for all the young Black scholars who whisk away to college for their fairy tale love story, but it is eye-opening insight to understanding the Black population.
+Odds are, if you’re a freshman sitting in a college welcome orientation, when the chancellor or president greets you and tells you to “look to you left and look to your right,” that you are looking at women.
+The male to female ratio that varies from campus to campus is not only a pain point for the young Black scholars who whisk away to college for their fairy tale love story, it is eye-opening insight to understanding the Black population.

 A 2018 report from The National Center for Education Statistics (NCES) indicates that since at least 1976, female students have outnumbered male students on the campuses of Historically Black Colleges and Universities (HBCUs) and of the total 223,163 enrollment, 81,055 students were male and 142,108 were female.